fyngyrz/aa_macro/authoring.md

 ### Defining Styles Over Multiple Lines

 You can define a style over multiple lines by placing two spaces at the end of each line.
-Here's a fun use of styles, where one of the style is  built over multiple lines for clarity, with interespersed lines to separate the styles and content.
+Here's a fun use of styles, where one of the styles is built over multiple lines for clarity, with interspersed lines used to separate the styles and content.
 The interspersed lines are simply two spaces and a newline; consequently, they are stripped out so they make perfect spacers.

 This is a set of styles that provides a way to created ordered lists with reference labels.
 The reason to do this is that later